 STEP 1: SUBMIT ONLINE APPLICATION THROUGH UCPOSTBAC CONSORTIUM

-For your application to be complete you must have submitted this online application (with all of the required entries filled in), and the following material must have been received by the UC Post-baccalaureate Consortium's central office:
+For your application to be complete, you must submit the online application (with all of the required entries filled in), and the following materials must be uploaded electronically through the online application:

-Please note that all of the required materials must have been received by the programs before your application will be considered.
+All required materials must be received by the programs before your application will be considered.

 STEP 2: UPON ACCEPTANCE TO THE PROGRAM These are the additional materials we will need: